alesantuz/musclesyneRgies/README.md

 - Muscle synergies classification via NMF (STEP 3/4)
 - Plotting the classified synergies (STEP 4/4).

-There will be plots within RStudio, so make sure that the plot pane in RStudio is selected.
+There will be plots within RStudio in the 4th step, so make sure that the plot pane in RStudio is selected.

 # References
 1. Mileti, I. et al. [Muscle activation patterns are more constrained and regular in treadmill than in overground human locomotion](https://www.frontiersin.org/articles/10.3389/fbioe.2020.581619/full).
 Front.
 Bioeng.
 Biotechnol.
 (2020).